 Audio is respectable, though to my ears the Roku’s performance wasn’t as effective the audio through the TV’s apps.
 Atmos isn’t widely supported, but if you’re not watching anything too demanding, the Premiere is a decent performer.

-If you’re after a cheap 4K streaming player, the Roku Premiere does a decent job.
+You’re after a cheap 4K streaming player If that’s the case then the Roku Premiere does a decent job.
 Surprisingly, it’s with sub-4K content that it’s not always the best, but feed it 4K and it performs capably.